ShMcK/WebpackAngularDemos/Part1/README.md

 Go with Webpack.
 Webpack provides an elegant and multi-featured approach to module loading.
 It does everything I wanted it to do, and more.
 Really, a lot more.

 Let's try it out.
-We'll setup a project using Webpack & Angular, including ES6 transpiling & Sass loading.
+We'll setup a project using Webpack, including ES6 transpiling & Sass loading.

 Free free to load the [basic project from Github](https://github.com/ShMcK/WebpackAngularDemos/tree/master/Part1).